nidayand/norelite/README.md

 Usage
 -----
 ### nrl-source node
 The source node is used to session store variables to be used in the `nrl-eval` node for assessment.
-When a new input is received it will alert the `nrl-eval` nodes that are using the data for evaluation
+When a new input is received it will alert the `nrl-eval` nodes that are using the data for evaluation in the rules.

 ### nrl-eval node
 The evaluation node is used to evaluate a set of source nodes and if one or all (option) evaluations are true it will become active.
 An evaluation node can also have an input.
 It should however not be connected to more that one (1) parent node - if that is required, it is necessary to put an `nrl-switch` node before the child evaluation node.
 The node is heavily based on the rules management in the core "switch node" that comes by default with Node-Red.

 ### nrl-dayslimit node
-The dayslimit node is used to activate or inactivate a flow based on the day of the week.
+The dayslimit node is used to activate or inactivate a flow based on the current day of the week.

 ### nrl-timelimit node
 The timelimit node is used to activate or inactivate a flow based on the current time